 Start small: Facebook began in the Harvard dorm room of Mark Zuckerberg.
 Consequently, the initial customer base was Harvard students.

-Expand gradually: A soon as they had enough fan based in Harvard, Facebook decided to gradually expand to other colleges.
+Expand gradually: A soon as they had enough fans based in Harvard, Facebook decided to gradually expand to other colleges.
 This move allowed the company to grow using the same success model they used at Harvard.

 Increase growth: Once they were present in several colleges and gaining tractions, it was ready to open to non-students outside of colleges.
 With this move Facebook was able to remodel its product according to the needs of each new customer segment acquired, when their competitor was facing increased customer base challenges, and losing customers who were unsatisfied, Facebook was absorbing them into their platform.
-MySpace wasn’t paying attention to its market and never saw past their short term strategy which positioned them for eventual business extinction.
+MySpace wasn’t paying attention to its market and never saw past its short-term strategy which positioned them for eventual business extinction.

 They entered the retail market in 1994, the internet wasn’t really a thing consumers were used to back then, and they hardly used it for shopping online but this didn’t stop Amazon from creating its business model around online shopping, they followed the path of diversification growth strategy and followed through which helped them grew to billions of dollars in annual sales.

 Amazon was among the first to offer consumers the ability to buy online when the internet was still relatively new.
-They focused on value proposition by making life easy for consumers who wanted better shopping experience.
+They focused on value proposition by making life easy for consumers who wanted a better shopping experience.

 Customer experience: They offered consumers great customer service by providing a larger selection of books that weren’t available in regular bookshops, by having an online presence they didn’t have to deal with limited shelf space, and within a few clicks consumers could easily check on Amazon’s website and see what book was in stock, unlike the regular bookstores.
-They offered convenience to consumers which was great value to consumers.
+They offered convenience to consumers which were of great value to consumers.

 Portfolio increase: Once they saw the success of their online book sales, they used the same tried and tested model to move into other product categories, and have continued to keep increasing their product offerings, today Amazon is the biggest online retailer in the world.

-There are so many other great examples from AirBnB, Netflix, Uber, Google and more.
+There are so many other great examples from Airbnb, Netflix, Uber, Google, and more.

 So, where do you start and how do you develop your own business growth strategy?
 Start from the basics!

-Define your target market: Identifying your target market and knowing who your business serves is an essential step for any business, because if you decide to target everyone, it means you’re targeting no one and your message won’t attract the right customers to your business, thereby making it difficult to promote and grow your business.
+Define your target market: Identifying your target market and knowing who your business serves is an essential step for any business because if you decide to target everyone, it means you’re targeting no one and your message won’t attract the right customers to your business, thereby making it difficult to promote and grow your business.

 According to a famous quote by Peter F. Drucker said,